planetoftheweb/learnangular5/slides/01_01_What is Angular.md

 # Learn Angular
 What is Angular?

-> > Author Notes: Before we get started, let's take a  quick look at what Angular is and what we'll be building in this course.
+> > Author Notes: Before we get started, let's take a  quick look at what Angular is so you'll get an idea of what you'll be learning in this course.

 ---